 Auto Strain (Hybrids)

 Ruderalis is the third type of cannabis and often overlooked as it virtually has no THC while high amounts of CBD.
 They are grown from hemp and can produce yields within a month.
 However, there aren’t any overwhelming feelings and only used to ease pain.
 They are purely medicinal use and cannot produce THC.
-I also explained in the previous blog that the states that only allow hemp cannabis to breed in a specific way in order to prevent the hemp from producing THC.
-They do so by snipping all the male counterparts and only females are allowed to grow which prevents the dormant THCa Synthase from activating.
+In the previous blog, i mentioned states must breed with precision in order to prevent the hemp from producing THC.
+They do so by snipping all the male counterparts.
+Only females are allowed to grow which prevents the dormant THCa Synthase from activating.
+This just shows women don’t need men to get the job done, but man it is more fun.
 With all this knowledge of strains one can finally make the decision of what seed to grow and then move forward to setting up the farm.

 Outside growing tends to run into a lot of challenges rather it be scent bothering people, rodents tearing up the crop, or privacy issues so I recommend setting up a growing room.
 Growing rooms and/or facilities aren’t cheap and the biggest mistake most people make is buying cheaper products that do NOT result in the desired yield.
 In order to avoid this one must be prepared to buy expensive top-of-the-line equipment.
 The right equipment is not hard to find, but one must know how to get the seed to its different stages of growth.
 The life cycle consists of germination, seedling, vegetative, and flowering.